Baking

 Method

-2. Muffins: Add 150g of wholemeal plain flour, 100g of ground almonds, 1 teaspoon of baking powder, ½ teaspoon of bicarbonate of soda and 80g of golden caster sugar to a large bowl.
+- Muffins: Add 175g of wholemeal plain flour, 100g of ground almonds, 1 teaspoon of baking powder, ½ teaspoon of bicarbonate of soda and 100g of golden caster sugar (can be reduced to 80g) to a large bowl.
 Mix well.

-3. In another bowl or jug add 75ml of olive oil, 150g of plain yoghurt (full-fat, ideally), 50ml of milk (I use soya), 1 teaspoon of vanilla extract and 2 eggs.
+- In another bowl or jug, add 75ml of olive oil, 150g of plain yoghurt (full-fat, ideally), 50ml of milk (I use soya), 1 teaspoon of vanilla extract and 2 eggs.
 Whisk together then pour into the dry ingredients.
 Stir until the ingredients have only just combined.

-7. Yoghurt drizzle (optional): Combine 20g of icing sugar and 10-15ml of whey (liquid from the yoghurt).
+- Yoghurt drizzle (optional): Combine 2 tablespoons of icing sugar (around 20g) and 2 teaspoons of yoghurt.
 Drizzle over the muffins.

 Get the latest recipes